-Solution Focused Practice has many applications and BRIEF covers the most important of these.
+Solution Focused Practice has many applications and BRIEF can deliver training in relation to most of these.

 With Solution Focused practice, whatever the application, the same principles apply: determining an agreed outcome, eliciting a detailed description of that outcome and discovering what is already in place to support it.
 The language might change, for instance, between a head teacher being coached towards success and a five-year-old being helped to discover the advantages of cooperative behaviour but the principles and the task remain the same.
 Solution Focused Practice is no more than describing possible and preferred futures and discovering how much of them has already happened.

 Nonetheless, there are times when it is useful for professionals from particular settings to share their stories of success and learn from each other how to deal with common issues.
 Our Staying Brief courses, the next stage after a Foundationcourse, offer a Children and Families focus or an Adults focus which represent the two broadest distinctions in professional orientation.
 The courses are run on identical principles but the case examples, videos and participants are all related to the relevant client group.

 Two professional groups have been especially drawn to Solution Focused Practice:

 Solution Focused Practice in Education is a 2-day Foundation Course designed for professionals in education.
 These courses tend to focus on issues like behaviour, attendance, motivation and parent liaison.

 Solution Focused Practice in Drug and Alcohol Work has been a ground-breaking course for many professionals in this field.
 Here motivation is a huge issue and BRIEF’s simple motivation-creating techniques have been especially useful in outreach and hostel work.
 Here the absence of a need to talk about or even admit the problem has proved a great advantage to professionals and clients alike.
 This programme can is now offered on an in-house basis.